 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Impatiens sulcata is a Annual up to 1.50 metres tall.
+Impatiens sulcata is an annual plant that can grow up to 1.50 metres tall.

 Regular ingestion of large quantities of these plants can be dangerous due to their high mineral content[